Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Implementation Details

+and accumulated into a chunk until it reaches size $n_t$.
+The full training procedure is given in \cref{alg:image-denoising}.
+Each configuration requires around 100 GPU-hours on an NVIDIA A800 cluster.
+Note that our setup is much more computationally intensive than the usual training of a generative model in that it takes $s$ times of network inferences to generate synthetic data for network training.

-To demonstrate the advantages of increasing policies, particularly exponential growth policies, we evaluate computational costs in terms of floating-point operations (FLOPs), which are directly proportional to the number of network inferences.
-In diffusion models, generating a single sample requires multiple forward passes, and each optimization step incurs an additional forward pass.
+To compare increasing-schedule policies (particularly exponential growth), we report the computational costs in terms of floating-point operations (FLOPs), which scale linearly with the number of forward passes.
+For diffusion models, generating one sample uses $s$ denoising steps (i.e., $s$ forward passes), and each optimization step introduces an additional forward pass.